Startup business loan: how to qualify in New Zealand

 Alternative startup financing

-- Angel investors: Provide capital in exchange for equity, plus mentorship and industry connections
+- Angel investors: Provide capital in exchange for equity, plus mentorship and industry connections.

-- Family and friends: Offer flexible terms but require written agreements to protect relationships
+- Family and friends: Offer flexible terms, but require written agreements to protect relationships.

 - Crowdfunding: Raises funds from multiple small investors, ideal for consumer-focused businesses.
 Find out how crowdfunding works.

-For more detailed guidance, explore our comprehensive guides on how to start a business and financing your business.
+Get one month free to start building the financial visibility lenders want to see.
+For more detailed guidance, explore our guides on how to start a business and financing your business.

 FAQs on startup business loans